Abnormal Uterine Bleeding

 WHAT IS DYSFUNCTIONAL UTERINE BLEEDING?

-- heavy bleeding, that can also contain blood clots;2 and
+- heavy bleeding that can also contain blood clots;2 and

 - spotting, which is lighter than a normal menstrual period and often appears brown, pink, or light red.2

-Other factors that affect your hormones:
+The following are other factors that affect your hormones:

 - birth control pills, some medicines, as well as hormone therapy;